BIDS/repro-case-studies/case-studies/gzpastorello.md

 ##### Introduction

-1) Who are you and what is your research field?
-Include your name, affiliation, discipline, and the background or context of your overall research that is necessary specifically to introduce your specific case study.

 I'm [Gilberto Pastorello](http://www.gilbertozp.org/), a [Research Scientist](http://crd.lbl.gov/departments/data-science-and-technology/idf/staff/gilberto-pastorello/) at Lawrence Berkeley National Laboratory, doing research on life-cycle management of scientific data, encompassing data and metadata structures and linkages, data quality and data uncertainty quantification, and end-to-end data systems.
 The part of my work described here involves development of data processing pipelines and data management solutions within the environmental domain.
 This work is done for the [AmeriFlux](http://ameriflux.lbl.gov/) and [FLUXNET](http://fluxnet.fluxdata.org/) research networks.

-2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.

-For this case study, reproducibility means being able to apply standard methods to process heterogeneous data sets to generate comparable data products.
-The data sources for our processing are distributed across very different ecosystems, with data acquired, processed, and quality checked by different teams.
-The data products we generate from these data sets need to be in the same scales and have comparable levels of quality, representativity, etc.

 ##### Workflow diagram

 [Diagram](gzpastorello.pdf)

 ##### Workflow narrative